Why is Japanese cuisine healthy? It’s all about the investment in food education to build awareness of one’s health and nutritional habits.

 So what’s all the fuss about these foods?

 - Beans: Also known as “meat of the fields,” beans are high in protein and a bang for your buck.
-The recommended daily intake is 100-130 g (3.5-4.5 oz) of tofu or 1 packet of natto.
+The recommended daily intake is 100-130 g (3.5-4.5 oz) of tofu or one packet of natto.

-- Seaweed: Seaweed such as wakame, hijiki, and nori are high in calcium.
+- Seaweed: Seaweed, such as wakame, hijiki, and nori are high in calcium.

 Cooking Techniques

 Another reason why Japanese food is healthy is because of the cooking techniques.
 Most dishes are cooked to preserve their natural colors, flavor, and shapes.
-In addition, the dishes don’t require long cooking and thus the vitamins and minerals don’t seep out.
+In addition, the dishes don’t require long cooking, and thus, the vitamins and minerals don’t seep out.

 The most popular and traditional Japanese cooking technique is simmering vegetables or fish in liquid (usually dashi or some combination) called Niru (煮る).
 This cooking method penetrates the food slowly in low heat and helps incorporate the flavors while retaining shape.